 Glossary Term Definition 13 .
 Cosmetic Services Cosmetic Services are surgery, procedures or treatments that are performed primarily to reshape or improve the individual's appearance.
 14 .
 Covered Benefit(s) The products and services that a Member is eligible to receive, or obtain payment for, under the Plan.
 15 .
 Custodial Care Services provided to a person for the primary purpose of meeting non-medical personal needs (e.g., bathing, dressing, preparing meals, including special diets, taking medication, assisting with mobility).
 16 .
-Deductible , , , , , , , , , , , , , , , , , , , , A specific dollar amount that is payable by a Member for Covered Benefits received each Plan Year or Calendar Year before any benefits subject to the Deductible are payable by the Plan.
+Deductible A specific dollar amount that is payable by the Member for Covered Benefits received each Plan Year or Calendar Year before any benefits subject to the Deductible are payable by the Plan.
 There may be an individual Deductible and a family Deductible, and you may have different Deductibles that apply to different Covered Benefits under your Plan.
-If a Deductible applies to your Plan, it will be stated in your Schedule of Benefits.
-For Example: If your Plan has a \$500 Deductible and you have a claim with the Allowed Amount of \$1,000, you will be responsible for the first \$500 to satisfy your Deductible requirement before the Plan begins to pay benefits.
+If a Deductible applies to your Plan, it will be stated in your Schedule of Benefits For Example: If your Plan has a \$500 Deductible and you have a claim with the Allowed Amount of \$1,000, you will be responsible for the first \$500 to satisfy your Deductible requirement before the Plan begins to pay benefits.
 17 .
 Dental Care Any service provided by a licensed dentist involving the diagnosis or treatment of any disease, pain, injury, deformity or other condition of the human teeth, alveolar process, gums, jaw or associated structures of the mouth.
 However, surgery performed by an oral maxillofacial surgeon to correct positioning of the bones of the jaw (orthognathic surgery) is not considered Dental Care within the meaning of this definition.
 18 .
 Dependent A Member of the Subscriber's family who (1) meets the eligibility requirements for coverage through a Subscriber and (2) is enrolled in the Plan.
 19 .
-Enrollment Area The counties in the Commonwealth of Massachusetts where Members must live to be eligible for enrollment in the Plan.
-The Enrollment Area includes all of the Commonwealth of Massachusetts with the exception of Barnstable, Dukes and Nantucket Counties.
-A list of the counties in the Enrollment Area may be found at APPENDIX A. FOCUS NETWORK - MA ENROLLMENT AREA at the end of this Handbook.
-Members must maintain residence in the Enrollment Area, and live there at least nine months a year.
-We may add or delete counties or cities and towns to the Enrollment Area from time to time.
+Enrollment Area The geographic area in which you must live in order to be eligible to enroll as a Member under the Plan.
+The Enrollment Area is the state of Massachusetts.
 20 .
 Enrollment Form A form by which the Subscriber may enroll in this Plan, on behalf of him- or herself and any covered Dependents, and under which Members agree to certain terms.
 21 .
-Evidence of Coverage The legal documents, including the Benefit Handbook, Schedule of Benefits, Prescription Drug Brochure, and any applicable riders and amendments which describe the services covered by the Plan, and other terms and conditions of coverage.
+Evidence of Coverage , , , The legal documents, including the Benefit Handbook, Schedule of Benefits, Prescription Drug Brochure, and any applicable riders and amendments which describe the services covered by the Plan, and other terms and conditions of coverage.